 Materials and Characteristics

 Nearly all trolls are made out of hard vinyl, although they have been made out of nearly every other material you can imagine including ceramics, rubber, porcelain, and even hemp.
 Trolls generally have jointed arms and heads (although some have unjointed arms) and plastic or glass eyes, with a little sprout of hair on their heads.
 They have great big heads, hands, and feet.

 Prices and Secondary Market

-The prices on trolls range from only a few dollars for late, common Russ trolls, to more than $200 dollars for rare 1960s Dam Things animal trolls (such as giraffes and lions).
-Smaller, more common animals can be found for $25 to $50 dollars.
+The prices on trolls range from only a few dollars for late, common Russ trolls, to more than $200 for rare 1960s Dam Things animal trolls (such as giraffes and lions).
+Smaller, more common animals can be found for $25 to $50.
 Non-Dam troll animals can be much cheaper, especially if their tags are not attached.
-Small 1960s trolls can be found for prices ranging from $15–$30 dollars.
-Certain rare, vintage Nyform trolls from Norway can bring more than $500 dollars as can rarer large more than 12-inch Dam trolls from the 1960s.
+Small 1960s trolls can be found for prices ranging from $15–$30.
+Certain rare, vintage Nyform trolls from Norway can bring more than $500 as can rarer large more than 12-inch Dam trolls from the 1960s.